james-e-morris/hx711-multi/README.md

 Hardware
 -----------
-Documentation is included in Docs folder.
-Default rate of HX711 is 10Hz, unless you wire the power to the RATE pin (15), at which point you can sample at 80Hz.
+General HX711 documentation is included in Docs folder.

+The default sample rate of the HX711 is 10Hz, unless you wire the power to the RATE pin (15), at which point you can sample at 80Hz.
 I've included a picture of this wiring if desired.
+The SparkFun board includes a jumper option for this.

+[SparkFun Hookup Guide](https://learn.sparkfun.com/tutorials/load-cell-amplifier-hx711-breakout-hookup-guide) - great resource for understanding the wiring to your HX711

+[SparkFun Load Cells Guide](https://learn.sparkfun.com/tutorials/getting-started-with-load-cells) - great resource for understanding load cells

 Getting started
 ---------------